-There a couple of options to get the best of both worlds (i.e., some files that are the same as the system context, some unique to the package) without resorting to the copy technique.
+There a couple of options to get the best of both worlds (some files the same as the system, some unique to the package) without resorting to the copy technique.
 The first would be to use more mounts.
 For example, take the case where /var/spool, /var/tmp and /var/adm is chosen to be unique to the package, while /var/opt and /var/sam are elected to be the system directories.
 The mount technique would then be: